 Kahului is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
-With a population of 27,729 people and four constituent neighborhoods, Kahului is the ninth largest community in Hawaii.
+With a population of 28,219 people and six constituent neighborhoods, Kahului is the ninth largest community in Hawaii.

 Kahului is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Kahului is an extremely ethnically-diverse town.
 The people who call Kahului home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kahului residents report their race to be Asian, followed by Native Hawaiian.
-Kahului also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.13% of the town’s residents.
-Important ancestries of people in Kahului include Portuguese, German, Irish, English, and Polish.
+Important ancestries of people in Kahului include Portuguese, Irish, German, English, and Italian.

 The most common language spoken in Kahului is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.